-On Friday 16th June, 27 very excited year 7 and 8 students from Dawlish Community College headed off for the sunny beaches of Normandy.
-For the first time ever, the weather was incredible, and we all manged to look sun-kissed on our return.
+On Friday 22nd June, 38 very excited year 7 and 8 students from Dawlish Community College headed off for the sunny beaches of Normandy, France.
+For the second time in a row the weather was incredible, which made the trip even more enjoyable.

 During their stay they also got to see the statue of Bill Millin, the famous Scottish piper who piped the invasion forces onto the shores of France, and who lived in Dawlish until his death in August 2010.
 Our students felt very proud to be associated with a man who had made such a special contribution to that memorable day.

-The evenings were also very entertaining, with a quiz evening, and a talent show, where we had singers, dancers and even a Martial Arts display!
+The evenings were also very entertaining, with a quiz evening, and a talent show, where we had many singers, including Callum (year 8) who played the guitar too.